PROCESS.md

 Example

 ## Todos [ ] Process the contractor's reply Description: After the contractor responds, run path job-fixed-resolution if the job was fixed.
-Run path quote-approval-flow if they sent a quote for further work. ## Paths ### job-fixed-resolution [ ] Email tenant confirming the fix Approval: required Sources: front Assets: assets/tenant-fix-confirmation.md [ ] Email landlord confirming the fix Approval: required Sources: front Assets: assets/landlord-fix-confirmation.md [ ] Mark job complete in iamproperty Sources: iamproperty [ ] Upload contractor invoice to ticket Sources: iamproperty [ ] Move Trello card to Done Sources: trello ### quote-approval-flow [ ] Email landlord requesting quote approval Approval: required Sources: front Assets: assets/quote-approval-request.md [ ] If no reply in 2 working days, schedule a call with landlord Sources: outlook-calendar [ ] On approval, email contractor confirming and request scheduling Approval: required Sources: front [ ] Once fixed, run path job-fixed-resolution
+Run path quote-approval-flow if they sent a quote for further work. ## Paths ### job-fixed-resolution [ ] Email tenant confirming the fix Description: Use front to email the tenant.
+Draft from assets/tenant-fix-confirmation.md.
+Approval: required [ ] Email landlord confirming the fix Description: Use front to email the landlord.
+Draft from assets/landlord-fix-confirmation.md.
+Approval: required [ ] Mark job complete in iamproperty Description: Use iamproperty to mark the job complete on the ticket. [ ] Upload contractor invoice to ticket Description: Use iamproperty to attach the contractor invoice to the ticket. [ ] Move Trello card to Done Description: Use trello to move the card to the Done list. ### quote-approval-flow [ ] Email landlord requesting quote approval Description: Use front to email the landlord requesting approval.
+Draft from assets/quote-approval-request.md.
+Approval: required [ ] If no reply in 2 working days, schedule a call with landlord Description: Use outlook-calendar to schedule a call if there's no reply in 2 working days. [ ] On approval, email contractor confirming and request scheduling Description: Use front to email the contractor confirming and requesting scheduling.
+Approval: required [ ] Once fixed, run path job-fixed-resolution

 Full example